expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 Retrieves the product details (price, description, title, etc) for each item that you inputted in the Google Play Console and App Store Connect.
 This queries both in-app products and subscriptions so there's no need to pass those in separately.

-Note that you must retrieve an item's details before you attempt to purchase it via `purchaseItemAsync` so this is a prerequisite to buying a product even if you have the item details bundled in your app or on your own servers.
+**You must** retrieve an item's details before you attempt to purchase it via `purchaseItemAsync`.
+This is a prerequisite to buying a product even if you have the item details bundled in your app or on your own servers.

 If any of the product IDs passed in are invalid and don't exist, you will not receive an `ItemDetails` object corresponding to that ID.
 For example, if you pass in four product IDs in but one of them has a typo, you will only get three response objects back.